metfar/dailynews/README.md

 python3 dailynews_gui.py;
 ```

-The GUI expects that `dailynews.py` and `config.json` are available in the same working directory.
+The GUI expects `dailynews.py` and `config.json` to be available in the same working directory.

 ## Alert targets

-Alerts accept locations by name and coordinates.
+Alerts accept locations by name and by coordinates.

-### A nominal location
+### A named location

 ```bash
 python3 dailynews.py --config ./config.json --alerts-only --location "Montevideo, Uruguay";